Managing Content Structure & Access

 Managing Project Creation Permissions

-With the default Workspace settings, projects created or uploaded by Workspace members are stored in the Projects folder and directly accessed through the Projects page.
-This simple arrangement is convenient for users, but allows any member of the Workspace to create projects in this primary (top-level) location.
-To implement advanced control over who can create projects in the Projects folder (or additional sub-folders) Workspace administrators can specify the project folder sharing permissions through the Explorer page, or in Altium Designer, the Explorer panel.
+With the default Workspace settings, projects created or uploaded by Workspace members are available with write access to all users, are stored in the Projects folder and directly accessed through the Projects page.
+This simple arrangement is convenient for users, but allows any member of the Workspace to create accessible projects in this primary (top-level) location.
+To implement advanced control over who can create (and access) projects in the Projects folder, or additional sub-folders, Workspace administrators can specify the project folder sharing permissions through the Explorer page, or in Altium Designer, the Explorer panel.

 When a user without write access to the Projects folder (or some other folder that has been specified as the default storage location) performs a project Create or Upload, the system will automatically create a user-specific Personal Folder structure for storing the new project.
 This appears as a top-level folder based on the member’s email address, with a My Projects sub-folder that stores that user’s projects.
 The folder structure/hierarchy is available only to the signed-in user (and administrators) and is not visible to other users.